prevwong/reka.js/packages/core/README.md

 Whenever there's a change made to the State (eg: adding a new child to a parent template), Reka efficiently recomputes the updated `View`.

-The `View` is a simple serialisable JSON structure.
+The `View` is a simple serializable JSON structure.
 So regardless of what UI framework you're working with to build your page builder, whether it's React, Vue or Svelte - building a renderer for Reka simply means taking this JSON structure and rendering it in your preferred UI framework.

 ### Extensible State :hammer:

-Of course, page builders often times may require additional data to be stored as part of the `State`.
+Of course, page builders oftentimes may require additional data to be stored as part of the `State`.
 For example, let's say you want your end-users to be able to leave a comment on a template element; you can store these comments directly as part of the `State`:

 ```tsx
 import { createExtension } from '@rekajs/core';